It’s a bit of a funky term. Quirky even. Glutinous Maximus, but it is what I was going to call Kiss My Gluten Free. Well, almost.

 It does keep me very busy talking with the stores that sell gluten-free products, the manufacturers that make them and the various restaurants, take away joints, bakeries and cafes that are all candidates for content in Maps for Coeliacs or The Buyer’s Guide.

-Being a candidate and actually making the grade are two completely different things!
+Being a candidate and making the grade are two completely different things!

 So I do hope you enjoy Maps for Coeliacs and The Buyer’s Guide and know that it was born from having Coeliac Disease and Gluten Intolerance in my life – just like most of the people I hope will use it.

-I look forward to telling you all about new products and places to make your dining experiences easier, tastier and so much more enjoyable.😊😍
+I look forward to telling you all about new products and places to make your dining experiences much more relaxed, tastier and so much more enjoyable.😊😍